-- Gain experience of life and culture in another country
+- Experience life and culture in another country

 - Study different natural and man-made environments